Efimov three-body states on top of a Fermi sea: Abstract

 \section{Abstract}

-The stabilization of Cooper pairs of bound electrons in the background of a Fermi sea \cite{cooper1956} is the origin of superconductivity \cite{bcs1957a,bcs1957b} and the paradigmatic example of the striking influence of many-body physics on few-body properties.
-In the quantum-mechanical three-body problem the famous Efimov effect defines highly non-trivial scaling relations among a tower of universal states \cite{efi70,efi73}.
-Within the realm of ultracold atomic gases, both of these problems have been studied in great detail within the last decade \cite{ferlaino2010}.
-In light of the tremendous effect of a background Fermi sea on two-body properties, a natural question is how such a background modifies three-body physics.
-Here we demonstrate how the generic problem of three interacting particles changes when one of the particles is embedded in a background Fermi sea.
-Our results show that there is a new universal scaling behavior connected with the background density of fermionic particles.
-The novel method presented here is completely general and applies to arbitrary masses of the three particles.
-Furthermore, it can accommodate corrections to universality, more than one Fermi sea, and many-body corrections in a systematic manner.
+The stabilization of Cooper pairs of bound electrons in the background of a Fermi sea is the origin of superconductivity and the paradigmatic example of the striking influence of many-body physics on few-body properties.
+In the quantum-mechanical three-body problem the famous Efimov effect yields unexpected scaling relations among a tower of universal states.
+These seemingly unrelated problems can now be studied in the same setup thanks to the success of ultracold atomic gas experiments.
+In light of the tremendous effect of a background Fermi sea on two-body properties, a natural question is whether a background can modify or even destroy the Efimov effect.
+Here we demonstrate how the generic problem of three interacting particles changes when one particle is embedded in a background Fermi sea, and show that Efimov scaling persists.
+It is found in a scaling that relates the three-body physics to the background density of fermionic particles.

-The observations by Vitaly Efimov of an anomaly in the spectrum of three equal mass particles when a two-body bound state is at zero energy \cite{efi70,efi73} has excited theorists and experimentalist alike in the past four decades.
-While much effort was put into detecting these universal bound states within nuclear and molecular physics, the search has been unsuccesful so far \cite{jen04}.
-Only with the emergence of ultracold atomic gases and experimental control of the two-body interaction,\cite{bloch2008} was the prediction of Efimov finally observed in cold gases of alkali atoms \cite{kraemer2006,ferlaino2009,barontini2009,pollack2009,zaccanti2009,gross2009,huckans2009,lompe2010,nakajima2011}.
+The discovery by Vitaly Efimov of an anomaly in the spectrum of three equal mass particles when a two-body bound state is at zero energy \cite{efi70} has excited theorists and experimentalist alike in the past four decades.
+While much effort was put into detecting these universal bound states within nuclear and molecular physics, the search has been unsuccessful so far \cite{jen04}.
+Only with the emergence of ultracold atomic gases and experimental control of the two-body interaction \cite{bloch2008}, was the prediction of Efimov finally observed in cold gases of alkali atoms \cite{kraemer2006,ferlaino2009,barontini2009,pollack2009,zaccanti2009,gross2009,huckans2009,lompe2010,nakajima2011,machtey2012,rem2013,roy2013}.
 The observations showed that one indeed finds a universal geometric scaling law for the three-body states.
 This law states that an infinite tower of three-body bound states exist and that the energy is smaller by a factor of $22.7^2\sim 515$, as one moves from one state to the next, approaching zero energy.
 This implies that the observation of such states is extremely difficult, highlighting the enormous achievement of the ultracold gas experiments of recent years.